celery/celery/README.rst

 .. image:: http://cloud.github.com/downloads/ask/celery/Celery-Overview-v4.jpg

-The broker pushes tasks to the worker servers.
+The broker delivers tasks to the worker servers.
 A worker server is a networked machine running ``celeryd``.
 This can be one or more machines depending on the workload.

 The result of the task can be stored for later retrieval (called its